eclipse-archived/ceylon-lang.org/documentation/1.1/tour/attributes-control-structures.md

-(The reason braces aren't optional in Ceylon is that an expression can begin with an opening brace, for example, `{"hello", "world"}`, so optional braces in control structures make the whole grammar ambiguous to the parser.)
+(The reason braces aren't optional in Ceylon is that an expression can begin with an opening brace, for example, `{"hello", "world"}`, so optional braces in control structures would make the whole grammar ambiguous.)

 OK, so here we go with the examples.